CivitasVoto/app/README.md

 ## Overview

-Civitas is a platform for creating communities to get work done!
-Anyone in the world can launch a community and its respective [Smart Token](https://support.bancor.network/hc/en-us/articles/360000472072-How-does-a-Smart-Token-work-) which - by utilizing Civitas Network’s [Liquid Token](https://support.bancor.network/hc/en-us/articles/360000457992-What-is-a-Liquid-Token-) - is tradeable with any other community token or Ethereum token in the Bancor Network.
-A beneficial side effect of this is that the market price for a community token is [automatically valuated](https://support.bancor.network/hc/en-us/articles/360000503372-How-does-automatic-pricing-and-market-making-work-) based on the overall value of the network, encouraging cooperation between communities to increase the value of the network.
-Once a community is established, community members vote to distribute community funds generated from [membership dues](https://1337alliance.com/) to projects using [meritocratic governance](https://blog.colony.io/the-colony-reputation-system-5616293c3949/).
+Civitas is a coordination platform for creating bootstrapped communities to get work done!
+Anyone in the world can launch a community and its [Smart Token](https://support.bancor.network/hc/en-us/articles/360000472072-How-does-a-Smart-Token-work-) which (by holding the Civitas Network’s [Liquid Token](https://support.bancor.network/hc/en-us/articles/360000457992-What-is-a-Liquid-Token-) in reserve) is tradeable with any other community token or Ethereum token in the Bancor Network; a beneficial side effect being that the market price for a community token is [automatically valuated](https://support.bancor.network/hc/en-us/articles/360000503372-How-does-automatic-pricing-and-market-making-work-) based on the overall value of the network - incentivizing cooperation between communities to increase the value of the network.

+Once a community and its token are established, community members vote to distribute community funds generated from [recurring membership dues](https://1337alliance.com/) to projects using [meritocratic governance](https://blog.colony.io/the-colony-reputation-system-5616293c3949/).
+This encourages members to contribute to gain a voice in the direction and decision making of a community.

 ## Goals